abilashini593/BERT/README.md

 F1-Score

+7.Compare Configurations
-Compare multiple configurations to determine the best-performing setup.
+Run experiments using different hyperparameter combinations and analyze the results to identify the best-performing setup.

-Review the graphs and evaluation metrics generated in the notebook.
+8.Review Outputs
+Examine generated graphs, logs, and evaluation tables to understand model behavior and experiment outcomes.